zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    reassembling the corresponding side of the communication.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the event is raised for the originator side.
+   :param is_orig: True if the event is raised for the originator side.

    .. zeek:see::  connection_SYN_packet connection_attempt connection_established
       connection_finished connection_first_ACK